anzolin/anzolin/README.md

 Here something about me:

-- 🔭 I’m currently working at [Accenture](https://www.accenture.com/) as Developer and Tech Lead
+- 🔭 I’m currently working at [Accenture](https://www.accenture.com/) as Tech Lead and Developer.
 - 💬 Ask me about: Development :)

 #### Follow me on my social networks: